Course Auditions & Interviews

 Transfer students are encouraged to begin their training at the appropriate level based on their studies in community college.
 It is recommended that you do the entire acting sequence in order once you arrive at UC Berkeley, unless you've had two or more semesters of college-level acting training in community college or equivalent acting experience.

 What is the ratio of people who audition and people who are admitted?

 It varies greatly from semester to semester.
 Often many more students audition than we have space for, so placing everyone is not guaranteed.

 What if I don’t get in?
 Where do I go from there?

 - Due to the large number of students who audition, it is not possible to get individual feedback from instructors holding the auditions.
 We strongly encourage you to try again the next semester.

 - Don’t think of this as a wasted semester of training.
 Get involved in other TDPS classes that have a performance component.
-Audition for a TDPS Workshop or Main Stage production.
+Audition for a TDPS workshop or production.
 Contact the film department for student film opportunities, or audition for an on-campus production sponsored by one of many student-run performance groups.

-- If you would like to gain more experience off the UC Berkeley campus, organizations like Theater Bay Area offer audition preparation workshops, and many schools around the Bay Area offer theater classes one can sign up for.
+- If you would like to gain more experience off the UC Berkeley campus, organizations like Theatre Bay Area offer audition preparation workshops, and many schools around the Bay Area offer theater classes.
 For an extensive list, please see the undergraduate advisor in 15 Dwinelle Hall.